Kaldazar/Programming-technologies/README.md

 ### Tests

-The repository contains the "dir" directory, which simulates an input directory with a complex file structure:
+The repository contains the "in" directory, which simulates an input directory with a complex file structure:
-* dir
+* in
     * a.txt
     * b.py
     * c.pdf